yifangucla/PurpleAirAPI/README.md

 6-hour: 90 days
 1-day: 1 year

+What's more, PurpleAir ask users to stay below or around 1000 requests daily.

 If you have any question of how to use the code, please feel free to email me at fangyi@g.ucla.edu.